TV Liberal Belém: Early years

 From 1980 onwards, TV Liberal underwent its first administrative reforms.
-Ribamar Gomes, who was operations supervisor at channel 7, leaves the broadcaster.
+Ribamar Gomes, who was operations supervisor at channel 7, leaves the station.
 Ossian Brito, programming director, was replaced by Fernando Nascimento, who had been hired by Maiorana to take care of Rádio Liberal, and had his functions extended to television, even without experience in the area.
-The broadcaster, which was the best equipped in the city, did not take long to gain audience leadership, displacing TV Guajará and its biggest competitor, TV Marajoara, whose concession was revoked that year due to the bankruptcy of Rede Tupi.
+The station, which was the best equipped in the city, did not take long to gain audience leadership, displacing TV Guajará and its biggest competitor, TV Marajoara, whose concession was revoked that year due to the bankruptcy of Rede Tupi.

 In April 1986, the station's founder, Romulo Maiorana, died of cancer.
 All companies in the Liberal Group, including TV Liberal, are now managed by the widow Lucidéa Maiorana, and shortly afterwards, Romulo Maiorana Júnior assumes the position of CEO of the broadcaster.